CryptonZylog/ueravchatclient/README.md

 # UER AvChat Client #

 Unofficial chat client for [UER](http://www.uer.ca) written in C#/.NET.
-This project is on hiatu for a while.
+This project is on hiatus for a while.
 The code and resulting software contained herein are
 MIT licensed.
 Anyone is free to fork it and continue their own project/implementation.

 ## Structure ##